 - An example of a report is shown below

 The expected working at grades are based on a linear progression from the end of Year 6 to the end of Year 11 and we understand that this is a very simple model and may not always be accurate.
-As a result there will be students who appear to be below their target grade at a given time but this does not necessarily mean that they will not make any lost ground as time goes on.
+As a result there will be students who appear to be not at their target grade at a given time but this does not necessarily mean that they will not make any lost ground as time goes on.
 This is not usually a cause for concern, especially in Year 7.

 Attitude to Learning and Homework Judgements: